 Although these policies are meant to help communities to adapt and become more resilient to climate hazards, it can also contribute to the reduction of GHGs since the policies are meant to lower the demand on fossil fuels and transition to passive designs like efficient shading and installation of more renewable and independent sources of energy.
 There may be a potential that retrofits to adapt to extreme heat will be energy intensive in order to accommodate the cooling demand.
 Air conditioning is an appropriate method to adapt to extreme heat events.
-However, the more reliance on energy dependent appliances may have a less than significant impact on the generation of GHGs since there is a coordinated effort to transition to renewable energy in the CCAP.

-b) Conflict with any applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
+However, the more reliance on energy dependent appliances may have a less than significant impact on the generation of GHGs since there energy in the CCAP. e is a coordinate d effort to tra ansition to re enewable b) Conflict with any applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases?